Tada-Project/speed-surprises/README.md

 `speedsurpisese.text`), your function should be accompanied by a test suite written in the Pytest testing.
 In the case that you are not the original creator of the submitted function, please ensure that you have permission to include it in this repository and cite its source.
-Finally, if you are not a collaborator on this project, then you will need to fork the repository, add your new function, document and test it as required, and then create a pull request.
+Of course, if you are not a collaborator on this project, then you will need to fork the repository, add your new function, document and test it as required, and then create a pull request.